MaloPolese/copy-json-path/CONTRIBUTING.md

 ### Sign commit message

 Please consider signing the commit message at least with `Signed-Off-By`.
 This is a way to certify that you wrote the code or otherwise have the right to pass it on as an open-source patch.
 The process is simple: if you can certify the [Developer's Certificate of Origin](https://developercertificate.org/) (DCO), then just add a line to every git commit message:

+### Commit hooks

+This repository uses [husky](https://typicode.github.io/husky/) for commit hooks.
+For each commit, the following checks are performed:

+- Lint
+- Format
+- Tests
+- Commit message convention check